ondat/documentation/docs/install/Azure/microsoft-azure-aks.md

 * Linux with a 64-bit architecture
 * 2 vCPU and 8GB of memory
 * 3 worker nodes in the cluster and sufficient [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions to deploy and manage applications in the cluster
-* Make sure your GKE cluster uses [`ubuntu_containerd`](https://cloud.google.com/kubernetes-engine/docs/concepts/node-images#ubuntu) as the default node operating system.
-This node operating system image has the required kernel modules available for Ondat to run successfully.
+* Make sure your AKS cluster uses [Ubuntu](https://ubuntu.com/) as the default node operating system with an optimised kernel.
+Any Ubuntu-based node operating system with a kernel version greater than `4.15.0-1029-azure` is compatible with Ondat
 * For a comprehensive list of prerequisites please refer to [Ondat Prerequisites](https://docs.ondat.io/docs/prerequisites/)

 ### 2 - Client Tools Prerequisites